lgalke/al-folio/_posts/2019-07-11-the-lottery-ticket-hypothesis.md

 initialized tickets with the same structure.
 This is more challenging than comparing against random tickets whose mask is also drawn at random.

+#### there are winning tickets outside of the image domain

+Is the lottery ticket phenomenon an artefact of supervised image classification with feed-forward convolutional nets nets or does it generalize to other domains?
+Yu et al. could show that winning tickets also exist in RL and NLP architectures[^lth-nlp].

 #### winning tickets are transferable across tasks

-Several works have analyzed whether winning tickets are transferable across tasks[^trf1][^trf2].
+Several works have analyzed whether winning tickets are transferable across tasks within the image domain[^trf1][^trf2].

- similar to the paper described below

-#### One ticket to win them all: generalizing lottery ticket initializations across datasets and optimizers[^trf2]

-* Analyze transfer within the image domain, on different image classification tasks (MNIST, CIFAR-10[0], ImageNet, Places365)
-* Uses global pruning in favor of layer-wise pruning
-* Use random structure for random tickets (different to original LTH), gain of winning tickets comes from init and structure
-* Winning tickets transfer across datasets and optimmizers
-* Winning tickets hold inductive biases which improve training of sparsified models
+Both works suggest that winning tickets are transferable across tasks.
+However, each makes use of a particular relaxation compared to the original LTH.
+Mehta[^trf1] relaxes late resetting to using the best weights anywhere in the training process on the source task.
+Morcos et al.[^trf2] compare against random tickets that are not only randomly initialized but also have a random structure, which is less challenging.
-* Larger datasets lead to better transferable winning tickets
+The authors argue that the inductive biases of winning tickets consists of both the initialization and the structure.
+They further observe that larger datasets lead to better transferable winning tickets.

 #### How good are random tickets with the same mask as winning tickets